-ways a little different, however.
+Open access (OA) is all about ethics, economics and equity, and the three interact in various ways.
+OA is ways a little different, however.
 He first encountered OA when reviewing a publisher, Bentham Open, for The Charleston Advisor.
 It's a very negative review for what seem to be good reasons, and at the time Beall seemed to be at least potentially positive about OA itself, based on the first sentence of this extract:

 The Open Access model is a good one, for it makes research freely available to everyone.
-However, Bentham Open is exploiting the good will of those who established the Open Access model by twisting it ast because a journal is it legitimate or high my
+However, Bentham Open is exploiting the good will of those who established the Open Access model by twisting it "ust because a journal is it legitimate or high work nder